-City College Norwich, an Associate College of The University of East Anglia (UEA)
+City College Norwich, an Associate College of the University of East Anglia (UEA)

 City College Norwich is proud to be an Associate College of the University of East Anglia.
-UEA is ranked in the world top 200 (Times Higher Education World Rankings 2018) and is a leading member of the Norwich Research Park, one of Europe's biggest concentrations of researchers in the fields of environment, health and plant science.
-UEA is a UK top 15 university (Times and Sunday Times Good University Guide 2018) and was awarded Gold in the Teaching Excellence Framework 2017- 2020).
+UEA is ranked in the World Top 200 (Times Higher Education World University Rankings 2021) and is a leading member of the Norwich Research Park, one of Europe's biggest concentrations of researchers in the fields of environment, health and plant science.
+UEA is a UK Top 25 University (The Times/Sunday Times 2021 and Complete University Guide) and was awarded Gold in the Teaching Excellence Framework 2017-2021.

-The University has validated all of the Degrees and Diplomas offered at City College Norwich except for those awarded by BTEC, and in doing so has made a bold and clear statement of its faith in our academic standards and quality assurance processes.
-Therefore, you will embark upon a carefully designed and rigorously monitored programme of study and on successful completion will be rewarded with a UEA Degree.
+The University has validated all of the Degrees offered at City College Norwich, except for those awarded by BTEC, and doing so has made a bold and clear statement of its faith in our academic standards and quality assurance processes.
+Therefore, you will embark upon a carefully designed and rigorously monitored programme of study and on successful completion will be rewarded with a UEA degree.